mysurvive/pf2e-thaum-vuln/README.md

 Success: The player will receive a dialog window that provides the highest weakness of the target, if there is one.
 Like on a critical success, it will provide values at a quick glance that will show which is higher and apply appropriate effects based on choice in the dialog.

-Failure: The Personal Antithesis effects will be added tot he player and the target.
+Failure: The Personal Antithesis effects will be added to the player and the target.

 Critical Failure: A flat-footed effect will be applied to the player that will drop off at the beginning of their next turn.